anotherlab/UsbSerialForAndroid/README.md

 git branch -u origin/main main git remote set-head origin -a
 ```

-This library currently supports Xamarin.Android, .NET 6, .NET 7, and .NET 8.
-The demo app currently targets .NET 8, but the code was written for Xamarin.Android.
-The code works with .NET 9 and an upcoming update will update the demo projects to .NET 9.

-Support for Xamarin will be dropped in the next update.
-Microsoft has ended support for Xamarin and you can no longer support apps to the Google Play Store that were built with Xamarin.
+This library supports .NET 10 and Microsoft Android.
+Support for Xamarin Android and previous versions of .NET have been dropped.
+Sample application has been replaced with a new app demo.
+If you need the old demo or want to support older versions of .NET, please use [verson 1.1.1](https://github.com/anotherlab/UsbSerialForAndroid/releases/tag/v1.1.1).

 ## Structure

-This solution contains two projects.
+This solution contains two projects and a slnx solution file.

 * UsbSerialForAndroid - A port of the Java library usb-serial-for-android
-* UsbSerialExampleApp - A Xamarin version of the example app that comes with usb-serial-for-android
+* UsbSerialForAndroidDemo - A Microsoft Android version of the example app that comes with usb-serial-for-android

+The original demo and the .sln format solution file are deprecated and will be removed in a subsequent update.

 ## Getting Started
 **1.** Reference the library to your project